 The paper proceeds as follows.
-Section 2 introduces the conceptual framework and the key hypotheses.
-Section 3 describes the Indian consumption and conflict data we use in the paper.
-Section 4 provides reduced form evidence that shocks to salience, economic cost and status drive identity choices as revealed by the consumption of prominent identity goods, and introduces our identification strategies.
-In Section 5, we derive and estimate a formal demand system covering all food consumption that incorporates identity.
-To understand the relative importance of the three determinants above, Section 6 explores counterfactuals on changes in identity, caloric consumption and welfare before concluding in Section 7.
+Section 2 introduces the conceptual framework and key hypotheses.
+Section 3 describes the Indian consumption and conflict data.
+Section 4 provides reduced form evidence that salience, economic cost and status drive identity choices as revealed by the consumption of prominent identity goods.
+Section 5, derives a demand system incorporating identity and estimates it using all food consumption.
+Section 6 quantifies the relative importance of the three determinants through counterfactuals.
+Section 7 concludes.